Exit planning

 What QSBS is

-Section 1202 of the Internal Revenue Code — commonly called the Qualified Small Business Stock (QSBS) exclusion — allows qualifying shareholders to exclude up to $10 million (or 10× their adjusted basis, whichever is greater) of gain from federal taxable income when they sell C-corp stock that meets all five requirements.
+Section 1202 of the Internal Revenue Code — commonly called the Qualified Small Business Stock (QSBS) exclusion — allows qualifying shareholders to exclude up to $15 million (or 15× their adjusted basis, whichever is greater, for shares issued after July 4, 2025) of gain from federal taxable income when they sell C-corp stock that meets all requirements.
+For shares issued before July 4, 2025, the cap is $10 million (or 10× basis).
 This is a full exclusion — not a reduced rate, not a deferral.
 Qualifying gain simply does not appear in federal taxable income at all.

 For a founder or early investor who holds qualifying stock worth $10M+ more than they paid for it, this is the single most valuable tax provision available at exit.
 Most owners who would qualify have never been asked whether they do.